kutluhann/bilkent-halisaha-app/README.md

 In existing matches page, you can create a match by setting the field, the time and the position.

-In profile page, you can see statistics and old rating.
+In profile page, you can see statistics and old ratings.
 You can also set a profile picture.

 -------
 **Dependencies:**